 Please read the article in the Anglican Journal - Foundation helps those in need by clicking here.

 Grub Tub Program

 The Grub Tub program is an outreach into the Thunder Bay Elementary Schools with one mission in mind: feeding hungry children.
 Tubs full of non-perishable, nut free snack foods are provided free of charge to schools to hand out at the teachers discretion for students who don’t have or have forgotten their lunches or snacks.
 Grub Tubs can currently be found in eight elementary schools, both Public and Catholic.
 The program was started in January 2014 and has been running successfully since.
 The cost of each Grub Tub is approximately $40.00 and community support has been helpful in the financing of this program.
-Groups such as the Rotary Club, Kiwanis, Thunder Bay Community Foundation, and local grocery stores are a few partners who have taken an interest in what St. Thomas’ is doing.
+Groups such as the Rotary Club, Kiwanis, Thunder Bay Community Foundation, the Connaught Lodge and local grocery stores are a few partners who have taken an interest in what St. Thomas’ is doing.
 We believe God has given St. Thomas’ a job to do in our community and we are “Joyfully Continuing the work of Jesus” by making sure the Grub Tubs in these schools never run dry.
 The spirit driven idea of providing snack foods in elementary schools has inspired other groups in the diocese to do the same.
 God is here at St. Thomas’, and when we listen, God’s Will be done.